Home Caroline Browne Master Logo RGB.jpg

 INTEGRATION, COLLABORATION AND CARE

-For over twenty years I’ve been devoted to the fields of mind-body medicine and therapy.
+For over twenty years I’ve been devoted to the field of psycho-spiritual integration.
 I’ve loved all the iterations of creating safe and scared therapeutic containers—for people drawn to explore what truly motivates them, and the roles that body and spirit can play in healing, transformation and awakening.
 When the pandemic arrived, the move to online therapy was surprisingly seemless.
-It’s a real joy to be able to offer therapy both in-person and online in ways that remain attuned, relational and alive.
+It’s a real joy to be able to offer therapy both in-person and online.

 Banner 2 Bio.jpg